getzlab/smk-m2/README.md

 # smk-m2

 Use snakemake to reproduce gatk-best-practice paired SNV calling [v2.6](https://github.com/gatk-workflows/gatk4-somatic-snvs-indels/tree/2.4.0).
-Due to TCGA legacy accession issue, we will first localize bams with signed URL from NCI Data Commons.
-The UUID are queryed from GDC api.

-Before using this, please
+* If Terra's google bucket for legacy files are accessible, please use branch:`from_gs` which does not need additional localization step
-* change the NCI credential path.
-To download, please login to https://nci-crdc.datacommons.io/ with your NIH login.
-Click on the "Profile" section in the upper right corner, then click "Create API key", in the window with your key click "Download json" to save your key.
+* If not,  please use `from_signed_url` branch, where we will first localize bams using signed URL from NCI Data Commons.
+To do this, please generate a API key from https://nci-crdc.datacommons.io/ with your NIH account.
+Click on the "Profile" section in the upper right corner, then click "Create API key", in the window with your key click "Download json" to save your key to `credentials/credentials.json` .

-* please change your config and adapt any local file paths.
+There are configs that points to my local directories, please also change those accordingly.

 ## Directory structure